PierreBSC/Viral-Track/README.md

 # Manual for Viral-Track

 Viral-Track is a R-based computational software based on **STAR** and **samtools** developped to detect and identify viruses from single-cell RNA-sequencing (scRNA-seq) raw data.
 This tool was tested on various scRNA-seq datasets including mouse and human infected samples as described in our paper *'Detecting and studying viral infection at the single-cell resolution using Viral-Track'*.
+Viral-Track was tested on a CentOS 7 cluster and on Ubuntu 18.0.4 workstation.

 Installation